gumilevskij/Framework/README.md

-# Python Framework for DSGE models
+# Python Framework for DSGE Models

-## authors: Alexei Goumilevski and James Otterson
+## Authors: Alexei Goumilevski and James Otterson

 ## What it is:
 This Framework aims to help economists to ease development and run